 Inbound marketing is the present and the future.
 It’s ever-evolving, it’s effective and it’s disruptive.
 It’s a more helpful and human approach to growing your business.
 It’s a method of attracting, engaging and delighting people by providing value and building trust.
-Customers are now in control so it means you need to adapt to their needs and establish yourself as a trustworthy, authoritative figure in your industry.
+Customers are now in control, so you need to adapt to their needs and establish yourself as a trustworthy, authoritative figure in your industry.

 At the minute, your marketing team is probably using one platform, your sales team is operating elsewhere and your service team is working from an entirely different software which makes tying everything together pretty much impossible.

-It’s time to think about tying all of that to one platform and chances are, you’re considering a range of inbound marketing and sales platforms already but you’re struggling to decide which one to go with.
-That’s a good first step - searching for the right platform to manage your team’s everyday activities.
-Trust me, they’ll save a lot of time, effort and resources when they can finally manage everything in one place.
+It’s time to think about having everything under one roof, saving you time, effort and resources.
+Chances are, you’re considering a range of inbound marketing and sales platforms already, but you’re struggling to decide which one to go with.

 With so many options out there, you’re bound to have come across HubSpot already.
-It’s an inbound marketing and sales software which helps companies like yours attract visitors, convert leads and close customers.
-Finally, you’ll have a place where you can create compelling content, get it in front of the right people and convert visitors and leads into customers without juggling between multiple software and platforms.
+It’s an inbound marketing, sales and service software which helps companies like yours attract visitors, convert leads and close customers.
+Finally, you’ll have a place to create compelling content, get it in front of the right people and convert visitors and leads into customers without juggling between multiple software and platforms.

-That’s just a really quick, snappy overview of what HubSpot actually is.
-It’s quite a powerful platform so rather than trying to cramming everything into one paragraph, carry on reading to find out more on what is HubSpot, how it can help you and learn more about the specifics of the platform.
+That’s just a really quick, snappy overview of what HubSpot is.
+It’s quite a powerful platform, so rather than cramming everything into one paragraph, carry on reading to find out more about HubSpot, how it can help you and learn more about the specifics of the platform.

 - Why go HubSpot?